EmanuelRodriguezBedeman/Web-Development/To Do List/readme.md

 > Replace "USER-NAME", "USER-PASSWORD" and "DB-NAME" for the respective fields.

 4. Install dotenv package using `npm install dotenv --save` on the terminal.

-5. If you want to make it functional, remember to configure your Mailchimp settings.